Court docs: Excelsior Springs victim escaped basement while duct-taped, wearing metal collar

 Woman says she was held captive for a month

 EXCELSIOR SPRINGS, Mo.
-(KCTV) - An Excelsior Springs man is facing multiple felony charges after a woman says she escaped his basement while bound with duct-tape, a metal collar and latex lingerie.
+(KCTV) - An Excelsior Springs man is facing multiple felony charges after a woman says she escaped his basement while bound with duct tape and wearing a metal collar.

 Timothy Haslett is charged with rape, kidnapping and second-degree assault.
 His arraignment is set in Clay County for 1:30 p.m.
 Tuesday.